Dental Implants (cont.)

 Endosteal refers to an implant that is "in the bone," and subperiosteal refers to an implant that rests on top of the jawbone under the gum tissue.
 Subperiosteal implants are no longer in use today because of their poor long-term results in comparison to endosteal dental implants.

-Will I feel pain when getting a dental implant?
+Will someone feel pain when getting a dental implant?

-Dental implant surgery is usually performed under local anesthetic and therefore, no pain should be felt during the procedure.
+Dental implant surgery is usually performed under local anesthetic, and therefore, no pain should be felt during the procedure.
 After the local anesthetic has worn off, the post-surgery discomfort will vary with each individual case.
-However, in general, most people will feel discomfort similar to a tooth extraction afterwards.
-This pain can be managed with over-the-counter pain medications such as ibuprofen (Advil) or acetaminophen (Tylenol).
+However, in general, most people will feel discomfort similar to a tooth extraction afterward.
+This pain typically can be managed with over-the-counter pain medications such as ibuprofen (Advil) or acetaminophen (Tylenol).
+More invasive surgery may require a stronger prescription pain medication.

 WebMD Oral Health